git-town/git-town/website/src/commands/sync.md

 makes Git Town sync all local branches.
 The `--stack` parameter makes Git Town sync all branches in the stack that the current branch belongs to.

+The `--detached` flag makes `git sync` not pull updates from the remote main branch.
+This can be useful if you want to limit the amount of new changes into your branches.

 The `--dry-run` parameter allows to test-drive this command.
 It prints the Git commands that would be run but doesn't execute them.